tanchinkiat99/nlp-data-artifacts/README.md

 To train/evaluate a question answering model on SQuAD instead, change `--task nli` and `--dataset snli` to `--task qa` and `--dataset squad`.

+The default code uses HuggingFace trainer, which checkpoints models periodically (every 500 steps by default).
+This can be used to make your development cycle faster --  For example, you can start a long training run, leave it going for several hours, and evaluate how much of that time was actually needed to get good performance.
+If it worked well after only two hours, you'll know that for the future.
+Ideally, you can then do further experimentation more quickly or even start future runs from checkpoints.

 **Descriptions of other important arguments are available in the comments in `run.py`.**

 **If you would like to use different pretrained models, modify the `--model` argument.
 All available models can be found [here](https://huggingface.co/docs/transformers/v4.16.1/en/model_summary) and [here](https://huggingface.co/models)**